 The Biodiversity Conservation Strategy was developed following comprehensive public and community engagement.
-During the State of Biodiversity Phase, an online interactive map (StoryMap) was created to allow Saanich community members to identify and share places in Saanich they value or, in their opinion, are in need of improvement.
+During the State of Biodiversity Phase, an online interactive map (StoryMap) was created to allow Saanich community members to identify and share places in Saanich they value or, in their opinion, need improvement.
 Engagement also occurred through a statistically valid survey and a combination of online and in-person meetings.
 Attendees at various meetings included: